ekliao/EricLiaoDigitalGarden/src/site/notes/Absolute verbs.md

 A colleague just said `We will discuss on <topic>.` in an open communication.
 This made me do a double take and reach for [[Eudic 歐路詞典\|Eudic 歐路詞典]] in curiosity.
 I'm relieved that no, one does not say `discuss on sth`.

-But here's an unintended discovery: I found AHD5's intransitive senses for `discuss` most peculiar.
-Interestingly, no other dictionaries have such a treatment.
+But here's an unintended discovery: I found the above intransitive senses for `discuss` by AHD5 most peculiar.
+The fact that no other dictionaries have such a treatment is is worthy of research.

-For 1 and 3, I suspect the object is implicit in `as` (I forgot the proper terminology for this usage.
+For senses 1 and 3, I suspect the object is implicit in `as` (I forgot the proper terminology for this usage.
 Relative something...).
 If that's the case, `discuss` is still transitive.
 For 2, I would like to see an example.

+Then, happily, the answer quickly came to those who care enough to look.

 ---
 #highlight/glasp/copy